osmantazeoglu/My-Projects/Calculator/Readme.md

 ## 📄 License

 This project is licensed under the **MIT License**.
-See the [LICENSE](./LICENSE) file for full details.
+See the [LICENSE](./LICENSE) file for details.

 ---

 ## ⭐ Support

-If you find this project helpful, please consider giving it a **⭐ star** on GitHub — it means a lot!
+If you like this project, please consider giving it a **⭐ star** on GitHub!
+It helps others discover the project and supports open-source development.

 ---